laura-white/laura-white/README.md

 ## Hi there 👋
+My name is Laura and I am learning how to use GitHub!
 <!--
 **laura-white/laura-white** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.